exbotanical/ys/docs/guide/basic-tutorial.md

 }
 ```

 Now that we've configured our root handler, let's finish setting up the server so we can run it locally.
+First, we create an attributes object for our server.

 ```c{7-8}
 int main(int argc, char **argv) {